php-fig/fig-standards/proposed/phpdoc.md

 The copyright indicated with this tag applies to the "Structural Element" to which it applies and all child elements unless otherwise noted.

-The format of the description if governed by the coding standard of each individual project.
+The format of the description is governed by the coding standard of each individual project.
 It is RECOMMENDED to mention the year or years which are covered by this copyright and the organization involved.